-Expanded Proactive Community Testing
+Expanded Options for Testing

 As we move into the semester, we are transitioning from arrival testing to our proactive community testing strategy—sometimes referred to as surveillance testing, pooled testing, or batch testing.
 We will continue to refine, improve, and expand our testing efforts, because they are a critical component of safe and healthy campus life.

 Working in collaboration with local public-health services, we are expanding our proactive community testing for asymptomatic individuals.
 We will also continue to test for individuals who feel ill and conduct contact tracing if and when there are positive cases.
 Our goal is to make testing as accessible as possible for our students.

 Beginning in January, most students will participate in rapid testing using a self-swabbed COVID-19 test that provides results within 15 minutes.
 Tests will be proctored in the new Spring 2021 student-testing center, located in the Chris Knutsen (CK) Hall in the Anderson University Center.

 To continue to keep our community safe and healthy, we’re asking all students who have any reason to be on campus to remain vigilant about COVID-19 protocols, including fully participating in the testing calendar associated with your particular role (e.g., residential student, student-athlete, student employee, students in an in-person or blended class).

 Students returning for J-Term have received or will receive this information from Residential Life, their coaches, their clinical instructors, their supervisors, or the PLU Testing Team.
 Students who have returned to campus already have participated in at least one round of rapid testing to this point and are quickly becoming experts in the process.

 Students who are not associated with a particular role and specific testing calendar also should expect to periodically be asked to participate in proactive community testing that will continue to be hosted on the PLU campus beginning with the first testing date on January 20.